syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ---
 title: FAQ/How to
-description: This section illustrates about FAQs
+description: This section illustrates about FAQs | Syncfusion
 platform: file-formats
 control: DocIO
 documentation: UG